julien-c/epub/README.md

 Chapter `id` is needed to load the chapters `getChapter`

 ## toc
-*flow* is a property of the *epub* object and indicates a list of titles/urls for the TOC.
+*toc* is a property of the *epub* object and indicates a list of titles/urls for the TOC.
 Actual chapter and it's ID needs to be detected with the `href` property

 ## getChapter(chapter_id, callback)